cos-imo/ppii-1/README-EN.md

 ## Presentation

-This project was developped during my scholarship at [Télécom Nancy](https://telecomnancy.univ-lorraine.fr) (1st year - 1st semester).
+This project was developed during my curriculum at [Télécom Nancy](https://telecomnancy.univ-lorraine.fr) (1st year - 1st semester).
-Subject excerpt:
+Here is an excerpt of the instructions:
-> Your goal is [...] to conceive and implement an innovative application dedicated to resource's optimization within territory's orchard and gardens
+> Your goal is [...] to conceive and implement an innovative application dedicated to resource optimization in the orchards and gardens of the territory

-The current application is a **platform facilitating local food circuits and and/or vegetable's person to person sales**
+The current application is a **platform facilitating local food circuits and/or person to person sales of vegetables**

 **Group members**:
 - VESSE Léo       (Project's chief)